splunk/public-o11y-docs/admin/subscription-usage/dpm-usage.rst

 -  :ref:`datapoints-per-dimension-report`.
 Shows on a daily basis the number of data points and time series for a given dimension value, as well as its average reporting frequency (resolution).
 It is useful for understanding the nature of the data your organization is sending so you can tune it accordingly.
 For example, you might notice that there are some metrics which you do not want to send at all, and conversely, you might see that there are some metrics that you want to send at a higher resolution.

-All reports are tab-separated text files.
-They are designed to be imported into a spreadsheet application, such as Microsoft Excel, Google Sheets, and Apple Numbers.
+All reports are tab-separated text files and are designed to be imported into a spreadsheet application, such as Microsoft Excel, Google Sheets, and Apple Numbers.

-.. note:: In DPM subscription plans all metrics are categorized as custom.

 .. _datapoints-per-minute-detail-report:

 Data points per minute detail report
 =============================================================================

 This report, available on the Usage tab, shows the total number of data points sent for each minute of a month (or month to date, for the current month).
 It follows your usage period, and uses the month in which a usage period starts as the label in the report link.
-For example, if your usage period starts on the 10th of the month, then a link for 'March 2018' will cover the period of March 10 through April 9, 2018.
+For example, if your usage period starts on the 10th of the month, then a link for 'March 2023' will cover the period of March 10 through April 9, 2023.

 Report contents
 -------------------------------------------------------------------